f5devcentral/f5-agility-labs-containers/docs/class1/module3/lab2.rst

 #.
 Access your web application via **Firefox** on the **ocp-provisioner**.

-   .. note:: Select the "mysite.f5demo.com" shortcut.
+   .. note:: Enter "mysite.f5demo.com" in the URL box.

    .. image:: ../images/nginx-access-app.png